Diagonal flow detects topology of strata: Strategies

-The combinatorial information of a zippered rectangles construction is an irreducible generalised permutation \cite{Boi-Lan}.
-Also, there are various associated parameters such as the dimensions of the rectangles and the heights of the various zippers.
-The combinatorics together with the parameters uniquely specify the differential.
+A zippered rectangle decomposition gives combinatorics in the form of an \emph{unlabelled irreducible generalised permutation}~\cite[Definition~3.1]{Boi-Lan}.
+The decomposition, and thus the rooted differential, can be recovered from the permutation and various associated parameters such as the widths and heights of the rectangles as well as the heights of the zippers.

-If we apply the forward Teichmüller flow, the base-arc grows until it violates the normalisation.
-At this point we pass to the largest base-arc strictly contained in the original base-arc.
+If we apply the forward diagonal flow, the base-arc grows (exponentially) until it is no longer the distinguished base-arc.
+At this point we pass to a new, unique, shorter base-arc which is again a distinguished base-arc.
 In this way we obtain a new irreducible generalised permutation as well as new parameters.
-We call a single such operation a \emph{Rauzy--Veech move}.
+We call one such operation a \emph{Rauzy--Veech move}.

-The collection of all these moves gives a renormalisation procedure known as the \emph{Rauzy--Veech renormalisation} or the \emph{Rauzy--Veech induction}.
-It was originally defined by Rauzy and Veech for abelian differentials~\cite{Rau, Vee82} and by Boissy--Lanneau~\cite{Boi-Lan} for quadratic differentials.
-Applying the Teichmüller flow, we obtain a sequence of pairs of combinatorics and parameters.
-Thus, the Rauzy--Veech renormalisation gives a coding for the Teichmüller flow.
+The collection of these moves gives a renormalisation procedure known as the \emph{Rauzy--Veech induction}.
+See \Cref{s:RV-induction}.

+It was originally defined by Rauzy and Veech for abelian differentials~\cite{Rau, Vee82} and by Boissy and Lanneau~\cite{Boi-Lan} for quadratic differentials.
+Applying the diagonal flow to a single (generic) rooted differential, we obtain a sequence of generalised permutations.
+This is the \emph{Rauzy--Veech coding} for the given differential.

-We encode this as an ``automaton'' (a directed graph) as follows.
-The vertices are equivalence classes of irreducible generalised permutations suited to $\calC^{\root}$.
+The generalised permutations and the Rauzy--Veech moves give an automaton (a directed graph), called the \emph{Rauzy diagram}, as follows.
 Two permutations $\pi$ and $\pi'$ are equivalent if we can precompose with a permutation $\sigma$ to obtain $\pi \circ \sigma = \pi'$.
-There is a directed edge from $[\pi]$ to $[\rho]$ if some representative of the latter arises from a single Rauzy--Veech move.
-This automaton is called the \emph{reduced Rauzy diagram}.
-Since the Teichmüller flow is ergodic, as shown by Masur \cite{Mas} and Veech \cite{Vee82,Vee86}, it follows that the reduced Rauzy diagram is \emph{strongly connected}: there is a directed path from any vertex to any other vertex.
-By accelerating the renormalisation, we can derive a coding that has the properties that the Avila--Viana criterion stated below requires.
+The vertices of the automaton are equivalence classes of irreducible generalised permutations arising from differentials in $\calC_\root$.
+There is a directed edge from $[\pi]$ to $[\rho]$ if some representative of the latter arises from a single Rauzy--Veech move applied to some representative of the former.
+Furthermore, the Rauzy diagram is strongly connected.
+This follows from work of Masur~\cite{Mas} and Veech~\cite{Vee82,Vee86} showing that the diagonal flow is ergodic.